Eman Samy Diyab

 Lab #5

-Chapter #4 cont.: Scope.
+Chapter #4 cont.
+Scope.
 Structure Charts.
 How to read a structure chart.

 Problem-solving method (specify, analyze, design, code, test and debug, refine).

 Chapter #5: Selection.
-Logical data.
+Logical data. logical operators (NOT, AND, OR).
+Logical operators truth table.

 12